bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

 with the |figure| function, then using the glyph methods like |Figure.circle|
 to add renderers for our data.
 We do not have to worry about configuring any axes or grids (although we can configure them if we need to), and specifying tools is done simply with the names of tools to add.
-Finally we use some output functions to display our plot.
+Finally, we use some output functions to display our plot.

 There are many other possibilities: saving our plot instead of showing it,